-Children aged 2 years old could be eligible for funded early learning and childcare if they live in a household where a parent or carer is:
+Children aged 2 years old could be eligible for funded early learning and childcare if they:

-- in receipt of certain benefits (listed below); or
+- Live in a household in receipt of certain benefits (listed below)

 Eligible benefits are:

 - Jobseeker's Allowance (income-based)

 - Child Tax Credit (CTC), but not Working Tax Credit and your income is less than £17,005

 - Both Maximum CTC and maximum Working Tax Credit and your income is under £7,920

 - Support under Part VI of the immigration and Asylum Act 1999

 - Universal Credit with household take-home pay is £660 a month or less

 Please note: Income thresholds for Child Tax Credit and Working Tax Credit can vary annually.